50/50 Rules of Play

-(a) employees, officers, directors and representatives of the CNEF, the CNEA, Exhibition Place and their affiliated and related companies including, but not limited to, advertising, promotional and raffle partners and agencies including Gaming-Related Suppliers;
+- employees, officers, directors and representatives of the CNEF, the CNEA, Exhibition Place and their affiliated and related companies including advertising, promotional and Raffle partners and agencies (including Gaming-Related Suppliers);

 ARTICLE III - Sale and Refund of Raffle Tickets

-3.01 An eligible player may participate by purchasing raffle tickets from a seller at a raffle ticket kiosk or from a roving raffle ticket seller.
+3.01 An eligible Player may participate by purchasing Tickets from a seller at a Ticket kiosk or from a roving Ticket seller.
 The following denominations will be available for sale:

-3.05 Tickets will be sold using an Electronic Raffle System supplied by 5050 Central.
-Ticket purchases will be processed using a Raffle Sales Unit supplied by 5050 Central.
+3.05 Tickets will be sold using an Electronic Raffle System supplied by AscendFS.
+In person Ticket purchases will be processed using a Raffle Sales Unit supplied by AscendFS.

 ARTICLE IV - Prize Display, Draw and Results

-4.01 The amount of the proceeds of tickets sales constituting the prize will be posted on screens at raffle kiosks and elsewhere throughout the CNE grounds and generally will be revised in real time as sales progress.
-The prize will also be posted online at CNE website (theex.com) and shared via the CNE’s social media feeds.
+4.01 The amount of the proceeds of Ticket sales constituting the Prize will be posted on screens at Raffle kiosks and elsewhere throughout the CNE grounds and generally will be revised in real time as sales progress.
+The Prize will also be posted online at the CNE website (theex.com) and shared via the CNE’s social media feeds.
 Real time updating may be disrupted in the event of a network failure.
-In such instances, the prize will be updated when network connections are restored.
+In such instances, the Prize will be updated when network connections are restored.

-4.02 The winning number will be selected by a Random Number Generation (RNG) system from all raffle numbers sold for the draw save and except for tickets refunded prior to the draw.
-The draw will take place on or about 5 p.m. on September 3, 2018 (Labour Day) or as soon as possible thereafter if circumstances prevent the draw from taking place at the scheduled time.
-The winning number will be displayed on screens at raffle kiosks on the grounds of the CNE, posted online at the CNE website (theex.com) and shared via the CNE’s social media feeds.
+4.02 The Winning Number will be selected by a Random Number Generation (RNG) system from all Raffle numbers sold for the Draw save and except for tickets refunded prior to the Draw.
+The Draw will take place on or about 5 p.m. on September 2, 2019 (Labour Day) or as soon as possible thereafter if circumstances prevent the Draw from taking place at the scheduled time.
+The Winning Number will be displayed on screens at Raffle kiosks on the grounds of the CNE, posted online at the CNE website (theex.com) and shared via the CNE’s social media feeds.

-(a) An individual holding a winning ticket who is present at the CNE at the time of the draw may proceed to CNE Guest Relations, which is located in the lobby of Withrow Common at 200 Princes’ Blvd, Exhibition Place to present the ticket to representatives of the raffle for verification.
+- An individual holding a Winning Ticket who is present at the CNE at the time of the Draw may proceed to CNE Guest Relations, which is located in the lobby of Withrow Common at 200 Princes’ Blvd, Exhibition Place to present the Ticket to representatives of the Raffle for verification.

-(b) If the individual is not in attendance at the CNE at the time of the draw or does not wish to claim the prize immediately, he or she may claim the prize by contacting the CNEF at (416) 263-3800 or by email at email@example.com.
-The ticket may then be brought to Withrow Common, 200 Princes’ Blvd, Exhibition Place, at an agreed upon time for ticket verification.
+- If the individual is not in attendance at the CNE at the time of the Draw or does not wish to claim the Prize immediately, he or she may claim the Prize by contacting the CNEF at (416) 263-3800 or by email at email@example.com.
+The Ticket may then be brought to Withrow Common, 200 Princes’ Blvd, Exhibition Place, at an agreed upon time for Ticket verification.

-(c) The CNEF reserves the right to satisfy itself as to the validity of any ticket that is presented as a winning ticket, by means of such authentication and validation tests, requirements and procedures as it may from time to time determine, and to declare that a ticket which does not pass, meet, or fulfill such tests, requirements or procedures is void.
-Concurrently with a winning ticket being presented to the CNEF, whether for the purpose of validation or for the purpose of claiming a prize, all right, title and interest in and to the ticket is thereby relinquished by the winner and property in the ticket passes to the CNEF.
-The winner will then be paid by cheque for the declared prize amount.
-Winners must have the original winning ticket and no copies.
+- The CNEF reserves the right to satisfy itself as to the validity of any Ticket that is presented as a Winning Ticket, by means of such authentication and validation tests, requirements and procedures as it may from time to time determine, and to declare that a Ticket which does not pass, meet, or fulfill such tests, requirements or procedures is void.
+Concurrently with a Winning Ticket being presented to the CNEF, whether for the purpose of validation or for the purpose of claiming a Prize, all right, title and interest in and to the Ticket is thereby relinquished by the Winner and property in the Ticket passes to the CNEF.
+The Winner will then be paid by cheque for the declared Prize amount.
+Winners must have the original winning Ticket and no copies.
 All payments will be made by cheque.

-(d) The CNEF may refuse to send or forward a prize to an address outside of Canada and will not send or forward a prize to an address in any jurisdiction where such sending or forwarding is prohibited by law.
+- The CNEF may refuse to send or forward a Prize to an address outside of Canada and will not send or forward a Prize to an address in any jurisdiction where such sending or forwarding is prohibited by law.

-(e) The prize must be claimed within six (6) months of the draw unless otherwise specified by the CNEF.
-In the event that a prize has not been claimed at the expiry of the six (6) month period, the prize will be donated by the CNEF to an eligible charity approved in advance by the AGCO.
+- The Prize must be claimed within six (6) months of the Draw unless otherwise specified by the CNEF.
+In the event that a Prize has not been claimed at the expiry of the six (6) month period, the Prize will be donated by the CNEF to an eligible charity approved in advance by the AGCO.

-(i) fill out the raffle prize claim checklist including providing his or her name, address and phone number;
+- fill out the Raffle Prize claim checklist including providing his or her name, address and phone number;

-(iii) sign his or her name on the winning ticket; and
+- sign his or her name on the Winning Ticket; and

-(iv) agree to have his or her name, city of residence and prize amount publicized by the CNEF on its website and in such other media as CNEF determines in its sole discretion.
+- agree to have his or her name, city of residence and Prize amount publicized by the CNEF on its website and in such other media as CNEF determines in its sole discretion.

-(g) The winner will also be presented with the option to be featured on the CNEF and/or CNEA website as the raffle lottery winner.
+- The Winner will also be presented with the option to be featured on the CNEF and/or CNEA website as the Raffle Winner.

-(h) The CNEF may, at any time (and from time to time), during the prize claim process, require certain additional personal information from the winner.
-The winner will be asked to acknowledge that the collection of such information (including, in certain circumstances, the winner's Social Insurance Number) is necessary to the proper administration of the raffle.
-Any personal information that is collected is intended to be used for following principal purposes: to comply with legal and audit requirements, for announcing the winner, awarding the prize, disclosing insider wins for public scrutiny, and the posting of prize wins on the CNEF’s website for an extended period of time, and otherwise in accordance with the CNEF’s policies, and for the CNEF’s internal business purposes.
-Each winner will be required to acknowledge that any failure by the winner to provide the CNEF with such information may prevent the CNEF from paying or awarding all or part of the prize in the manner contemplated.
+- The CNEF may, at any time (and from time to time), during the Prize claim process, require certain additional personal information from the Winner.
+The Winner will be asked to acknowledge that the collection of such information (including, in certain circumstances, the Winner's Social Insurance Number) is necessary to the proper administration of the Raffle.
+Any personal information that is collected is intended to be used for following principal purposes: to comply with legal and audit requirements, for announcing the Winner, awarding the Prize, disclosing insider wins for public scrutiny, and the posting of Prize wins on the CNEF’s website for an extended period of time, and otherwise in accordance with the CNEF’s policies, and for the CNEF’s internal business purposes.
+Each Winner will be required to acknowledge that any failure by the Winner to provide the CNEF with such information may prevent the CNEF from paying or awarding all or part of the Prize in the manner contemplated.

-(i) Neither a prize (or portion thereof), nor any entitlement or payment relating to it, may be assigned, transferred, sold, loaned, leased, rented, pledged, mortgaged or hypothecated, by any winner.
+- Neither a Prize (or portion thereof), nor any entitlement or payment relating to it, may be assigned, transferred, sold, loaned, leased, rented, pledged, mortgaged or hypothecated, by any Winner.

-(j) For groups purchasing (1) ticket, group winners will select one individual to handle the single payment.
-The CNEF shall not be responsible for determining any individual's entitlement to all or a part of a prize won on a ticket purchased by or issued to group.
+- For groups purchasing one (1) Ticket, group Winners will select one individual to handle the single payment.
+The CNEF shall not be responsible for determining any individual's entitlement to all or a part of a Prize won on a Ticket purchased by or issued to a group.

-(k) The prize shall be twenty-five thousand dollars ($25,000) or fifty (50) percent of the total raffle ticket sales net of refunds issued prior to the draw, whichever is greater in amount.
+- The Prize shall be the greater of five hundred thousand dollars ($500,000) or fifty (50) percent of the total Raffle Ticket sales net of refunds issued prior to the Draw.

-(l) The CNEF will not award a prize for tickets which are void unless the CNEF, in its discretion, deems it appropriate to do so.
+- The CNEF will not award a Prize for Tickets which are void unless the CNEF, in its discretion, deems it appropriate to do so.
 Tickets are void if lost, stolen, unissued, illegible, mutilated, damaged, altered, counterfeited or forged, miscut, misregistered, defective, misprinted, cancelled, produced in error and not recorded in the on-line system, incomplete, not paid for, destroyed or issued, acquired or presented, in, or upon, violation of these Rules.
-Void tickets are the property of the CNEF.
+Void Tickets are the property of the CNEF.

-(m) In the event that the CNEF deems a ticket void, it may, in its sole discretion, provide a refund in the amount of the ticket declared void.
+- In the event that the CNEF deems a Ticket void, it may, in its sole discretion, provide a refund in the amount of the Ticket declared void.

 ARTICLE V - General Provisions